-Major/Area Re quirements (12 Credits) Java Developer (CVJAVA) CIS 269 Java Certification Prepa aration 4 This program gives students advanced skills CIS 278 Java Server Programm ing 4 in developing Java programs.
-These courses CIS 279 XML Programming - 4 are intended for students who already have a background in programming and who need Minimum Credits Required for the Program: Notes: Suggested course sequence: 12 Credits to acquire skills in Java application develop- ment.
+This program gives students advanced skills in developing Java programs.
+These courses are intended for students who already have a background in programming and who need to acquire skills in Java application development.
 The program also gives students skills that can be applied to the related jobs of programmer/analyst or Web programmer.
-Prior course work or experience in using HTML to compose Web pages is helpful. l CIS 269 CIS 278 CIS 279 Program Admission Requirements: Completion of the Foundations in Computer Programming Certificate with a GPA of 2.0 or better.
-Completion of the following courses with grades of "C" or better: • CIS 175 Beginning Java Program-
+Prior course work or experience in using HTML to compose Web pages is helpful.

+Completion of the Foundations in Computer Programming Certificate with a GPA of 2.0 or better.
+Completion of the following course with a grade of "C" or better: INP 150 Web Coding I or equivalent experience major/Arca requirements (12 Orcuits) CPS 185 Introduction to Visual Basic .Net Programming 4 CPS 285 Advanced Visual Basic .Net Programming 4 CPS 293 C# .NET 4